-The WOOL PUNK is a community on the north of Scotland active during the last century which now have almost disappeared, as we know.
+The Wool Punks are a community on the north of Scotland active during the last century which now have almost disappeared, as we know.

 Wool Punk is a term used to describe a movement originating in 19th century Scotland that invented a new form of power generation using wool.
 A small isolated community developed this methodology after discovering the curious electrical properties of the wool produced by the Scottish Dunface sheep in the highlands.
 We believe that they found that when friction is applied to this wool, it generated a substantial triboelectric effect that they could use to power machines.
 This knowledge permeated their lifestyle and culture, allowing them early insight into technologies that would not emerge for decades.